-There are many avenues you can explore if you want to consolidate your debts.
+There are many avenues you can explore to consolidate your debts.
 Compare your financial situation to the criteria above to decide whether your home’s equity makes sense for you.
-If you’re okay using the roof over your head as collateral, ensure that the 10-plus year payment track is for you.
+If you’re okay using the roof over your head as collateral, ensure that the 10+ year payment track is for you.
 If not, check out less-risky methods to consolidate your debts.
 These could involve a cash-out refinance, personal loans, 0% balance transfer cards or 401(k) loans.

 Find out how much debt you have, how much you need to pay it off and the method that allows you to do this with the least amount of risk.